VictoriaJJ/mariusdroughtproject.org/_pages/dashboard/science/drought_impacts_management/ecology/rivers.md

 River organisms not only react indirectly to discharge, but also are directly sensitive to river hydraulics (the “missing link between hydrology and [river] ecology”) in two main ways:

-1. Loss of physical habitat diversity, in terms of depth, velocity, etc., created by the interaction between discharge and the channel morphology
+(1)	Loss of physical habitat diversity, in terms of depth, velocity, etc., created by the interaction between discharge and the channel morphology
-2. loss of longitudinal connectivity between sections of the river network when channels dry out (ie less opportunity to explore food sources, or to find most suitable conditions); particularly relevant to more mobile organisms like fish
+(2)	loss of longitudinal connectivity between sections of the river network when channels dry out (ie less opportunity to explore food sources, or to find most suitable conditions); particularly relevant to more mobile organisms like fish

 Hydraulic geometry models have been fitted at ~200 sites in England and Wales.
 Modelled flow data (G2G) are used as inputs to generate series of mean velocity, mean depth, and wetted width at these sites.
 A site-by-site analysis allows to gauge how much physical habitat may be lost during droughts.
 Modelled depths are then used to assess loss of connectivity within major catchments.
-A connectivity threshold was set at 10cm (a rough estimate of how much depth bigger organisms would need to be able to swim).
-For a given catchment, if one site is below the threshold once during a given year, it is marked as ‘dried’, hence the basin is fragmented (red on map).
-Network fragmentation has a significant impact on mobile organisms like fish in terms of limiting their access to food sources, to better suited habitat (e.g. if thermal conditions become too warm), etc.

 ![Catchment fragmentation mapping; year 1976 (red, loss of connectivity at least once at one site; green, no loss).]({{site.baseurl}}/assets/img/Cedric3.jpg.png){:width="50%"}